dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

 - People who use HomeAssistant
 - People who know the GPLv3 license
 - People who know how to use GitHub

-The people who **DON'T HELP** are:

-- Everyone who doesn't share my idea and doesn't like the project
-- All the people who don't understand the usefulness of the project
-- All those who don't have ideas to improve it
-- All those who argue with subjects not related to the project
-- All those who do not know GPLv3 or do not have a basic knowledge of Github
-- All those who don't care about this idea or this project
-- **All those who want to make this idea their own**.